 Seiler defines durability as the “duration a given sub-threshold pace/power can be maintained without significant increase in physiological cost.”
 Alright, that’s a mouthful, but let’s break it down.
 First, the focus is on sub-threshold intensities—what you can do for hours, not minutes.
 That’s also why duration is important.
 But, what we’re really trying to measure is the increase in physiological cost.
 So, what does that mean?

 To answer that question, we have to first understand an important concept in exercise physiology called a “physiological steady-state.”
 Simply put, a steady state is a pace or effort that you can sustain.
 An all-out sprint is not sustainable, but if you went out for an easy walk, you’d consider that pace very easy to maintain for a long time.
 Doing that walk would put you in a physiological steady-state.
-Or put another way, there isn’t a substantial cost for the effort.
+Or put another way, there isn’t a rapidly increasing cost for the effort.

 Now let’s take this example to an extreme and imagine that you decide to try to sustain that easy walking pace for five days without rest.
 Eventually even that pace would become an enormous strain.
 This is why many researchers, including Seiler, have said that there is no such a thing as a true physiological steady state.
 Go long enough and any steady-state will “break.”
 It’s just a matter of how long before that happens.
 At an easy intensity, it’ll take hours.
 At your lactate threshold, you might last 45 minutes to an hour, and at a VO2max pace, you’ll only have minutes.